 UNDP promotes regional cooperation, aiming for the transfer of technology and skills, beyond knowledge-sharing to lasting partnerships and concrete results that change people’s lives; achievements in promoting innovation, confidence-building and advancing renewable energy use have already been shared through UNDP networks.
+New partnerships for development have been established with reputable institutions, such as the European Space Agency.
 Engagement with the international centers of excellence in social innovation and impact evaluation (Nesta, MindLab, Behavioural Insights Team, FutureGov, etc.) will be continued.

 The private sector can make an important contribution to development by fostering innovation, providing funding and promoting entrepreneurship.
 UNDP is continuosly engaging with the private sector for solving public issues through social innovation.

 The diversity of donors contributing to our programmes as well as the substantial resources channeled through UNDP programmes confirms once again the vote of confidence by the national government and the international and local community in UNDP’s role and effectiveness in the area of sustainable development.